Last editedApr 20233 min read

 Wire transfer vs ACH transfer

-The wire network processes transactions in real time, so wire transfers are usually delivered quickly - within minutes or hours.
+The wire network processes transactions in real time, so wire transfers are usually delivered within the same day.
 An ACH payment, on the other hand, can take several days to settle (more on this in Chapter 3).

 Sending a wire transfer within the US is expensive, costing the payer an average $25 per transaction (and fees can be even higher for international transfers).
 On top of that, some financial institutions may also charge the recipient a fee to receive the funds.

 An ACH payment can be orders of magnitude cheaper per transaction than a wire transfer - something we explore more in Chapter 2.

 Because of their high cost and speed, wire transfers are best for large or time-sensitive transfers, either within the US or abroad.
 But if time-sensitivity isn’t an issue, an ACH payment offers significant advantage over a wire transfer, because of its lower cost.

 ACH payments are a type of electronic bank-to-bank payment in the US.

 ACH payments differ from card payments like those made via Visa or Mastercard.